When a power plant runs on coal or natural gas, the greenhouse gases it releases cause harm – but the power company isn’t paying for the damage.

 Unsurprisingly, discount rates are contentious.
 New York state uses a 2% discount rate to produce its current social cost of carbon of $125 per ton.
 Some analysts argue for a 0% discount rate because anything higher places a lower value on costs borne by future generations.

 Several Republican state attorneys general sued to try to block Biden’s interim increase, and a federal judge in Louisiana agreed with their argument that global damages could not be considered in social costs tailored for U.S. regulations.
 The judge issued an injunction blocking Biden’s interim increase.
 But an appeals court stayed that injunction, allowing the higher social cost of carbon to again be used while the ruling was appealed, and the U.S. Supreme Court in May 2022 declined to lift the stay.
-A similar lawsuit in Missouri was dismissed.
+A similar lawsuit in Missouri was dismissed, and the Supreme Court declined to review it.

 Some scholars debate whether a social cost of carbon should be used at all.